 - Abscess formation

-- Osteomyelitis due to pathogens of low virulence may be contained locally in the form of an abscess.
+- Pathophysiology: Pathogens of low virulence may be contained locally in the form of an abscess.

 - Localization: most commonly the metaphysis and epiphysis of long bones (especially in the distal femur and proximal tibia)